Sharpening a lawn mower is a hassle?

 How to disconnect the lawn mower spark plug?

-I think one question comes in your mind why I remove the spark plug when I want to sharpen the blades?
+I think one question comes to mind: why do I remove the spark plug where I want to sharpen the blades?

 What are the primary reasons?